MansionEscape/MansionEscape/README.md

 **7. Visual Indicators:**

-- Objects that can be interacted with (doors, drawers, key items etc.) glow, flash, or highlight when the player is nearby or looks at them.
+- Objects that can be interacted with (doors, drawers, key items etc.) highlight when the player is near them.

-- Flickering lights or moving shadows to draw attention to a hidden door or secret passageway.

-- Progress Bars to show the players progress through the mansion - unlocking the final exit signifies a completed progress bar.
+- Progress Bars to show the players progress through the mansion and their current location in the mansion.

 **8. Game Tutorial:**
 Short, simple tutorial explaining basic control functions and objectives.